raipranav384/CCIOT_Project_Team10_RTL/README.md

    - Used to send data from Blynk App to the microcontroller
    - If the value received is an integer we can read it using `param[0].asInt()`

+8. `double force()`

+   - Used to calculate the force due to the magnetic field provided the by magnets

+9. `double field()`

+   - Used to calculate the magnetic field of the electromagnet